goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 In addition to following the [Style Guide](./style-guide.mdx) please review the following guidelines.

-For new Integration documentation, please use the Integrations template in our [Github repo](https://github.com/goauthentik/authentik) at `/website/integrations/_template/service.md`.
+For new integration documentation, please use the Integrations template in our [Github repo](https://github.com/goauthentik/authentik) at `/website/integrations/_template/service.md`.

 -   Make sure to add the service to a fitting category in `/website/sidebarsIntegrations.js`.
-If you do not do this, the Integration will not appear in the Table of Contents to the left.
+If you do not do this, the service will not appear in the table of contents to the left.

--   For placeholders, use angle brackets and italicize the text inside the brackets, to indicate that it is a variable (`_<placeholder-name>_`).

-    Make sure to also define if the placeholder is something the user needs to define, is something another system defines, or is generated.

-    If you're adding configuration snippets to the documentation, and the snippet is in a language that supports comments, other placeholders may be used, for example comments referencing an earlier step.

 -   For placeholder domains, use `authentik.company` and `app-name.company`, where `app-name` is the name of the application that you are writing documentation for.
 -   Try to order the documentation sections in an order that makes it easiest for the user to configure.